uk-gov-mirror/dvsa.cvs-svc-activities/README.md

 ### Developing locally

-The following configuration must be updated in your `serverless.yml` to be able to run the service locally.
+The following configuration must be updated in your `serverless.yml` to be able to run the service locally before you run `npm start` and installed `serverless dynamodb`.

 To run this locally, add the following environment variables to your run configuration(s):